iandouglas96/meam520_sim/README.md

 ## 1. Set up

 - see [wiki](https://github.com/yuwei-wu/meam520_sim/wiki) for details
-- systems requirements: Ubuntu 16.04 and ROS Kinetics or Ubuntu 18.04 and ROS Melodic
+- systems requirements for VM: Ubuntu 16.04 and ROS Kinetics or Ubuntu 18.04 and ROS Melodic

 ## 2. Usage

-## 2.1 clone this repo in your src of the workspace
+## 2.1 clone this repo in the src of your workspace

 ```
 $ git clone https://github.com/yuwei-wu/meam520_sim.git